Dukhkasht/ML-and-DL-prjects/README.md

 # ML-and-DL-prjects
-Some of my machine learning and deep learning assignments and projects which I did during learning
+Some of my machine learning and deep learning assignments and projects which I did while learning.